-53. What are the sanctions in case of violation of the provisions laid down in the AML/CFT State Ordinance?
+60. What are the sanctions in case of violation of the provisions laid down in the AML/CFT State Ordinance?

-In the case of non-compliance with the AML/CFT State Ordinance (including the regulatory requirements of the AML/CFT Handbook, which are directives issues pursuant to article 48, paragraph 1 of the AML/CFT State Ordinance), the CBA can:
+In the case of non-compliance with the AML/CFT State Ordinance (statutory requirements) (including the regulatory requirements of the AML/CFT Handbook, which are directives issued pursuant to article 48, paragraph 1 of the AML/CFT State Ordinance), the CBA has the following formal enforcement measures at its disposal:

-- (i) issue a direction (aanwijzing) to follow a certain line of conduct so that the service provider complies with the provisions of the AML/CFT State Ordinance within the timeframe determined by the CBA; - (ii) impose a penalty charge order (last onder dwangsom); - (iii) impose an administrative fine (bestuurlijke boete).
+- (i) issue a formal directive (instruction) (aanwijzing) to follow a certain line of conduct so that the service provider complies with the provisions of the AML/CFT State Ordinance within the timeframe determined by the CBA article 48, paragraph 3, of the AML/CFT State Ordinance; - (ii) impose a penalty charge order (last onder dwangsom) article 37, paragraph 1, of the AML/CFT State Ordinance; - (iii) impose an administrative fine (bestuurlijke boete) article 37, paragraph 2, of the AML/CFT State Ordinance.

-In addition, non-compliance also can be sanctioned by criminal prosecution.
+In addition, non-compliance can also be sanctioned by criminal prosecution.
 Therefore, the CBA can also report a case to the Public Prosecutor's Office, when there are grounds for doing so.

-- AML/CFT State Ordinance: articles 48, paragraph 3, 37, paragraphs 1 and 2, 56 - AML/CFT Handbook: Section 1.3 - Enforcement policy supervision Centrale Bank of Aruba (Handhavingsbeleid toezicht Centrale Bank van Aruba) (this policy document is available on the website of the CBA).
+- AML/CFT State Ordinance: article 48, paragraph 3, article 37, paragraphs 1 and 2; article 56 - AML/CFT Handbook: Section 2.3 - Enforcement policy supervision Centrale Bank of Aruba (Handhavingsbeleid toezicht Centrale Bank van Aruba) (this policy document is available on the website of the CBA).

-54. Can individual directors be subjected to sanctions or only the legal entity?
+61. Can individual directors be subjected to sanctions or only the legal entity?

-A direction (aanwijzing) can be issued to a service provider, being a legal entity or a natural person.
+A directive (aanwijzing) can be issued to a service provider, being a legal entity or a natural person.

 A penalty charge order (last onder dwangsom) or an administrative fine (bestuurlijke boete) can be imposed on the infringer.
 In most cases, the infringer will be the service provider itself (being a legal entity or a natural person) because most of the relevant provisions of the AML/CFT State Ordinance and the AML/CFT Handbook address service providers.
 However, violations by a legal entity may be attributed to the individuals who ordered the act constituting the violation or who were "de facto in charge" at the time the violation occurred.
 In other words, the CBA has the possibility of imposing a penalty charge order or an administrative fine on individuals who can be held responsible for violating the AML/CFT law/regulations.
 A person will be considered an individual de facto in charge if, although so authorized and reasonably so required, he/she fails to take measures to prevent the prohibited conduct and consciously accepts the considerable risk that may arise from this conduct.
 The moment the individual de facto in charge becomes aware of the unlawful conduct is relevant.
 If he/she then fails to intervene, this person could be criminally liable.
-Depending on the circumstances of the case, such individuals include the service providers' management board members, supervisory board members, heads of department, and so forth.
+Depending on the circumstances of the case, such individuals include, among others, the service providers' management board members, supervisory board members and heads of department.

-- AML/CFT State Ordinance: article 37, paragraph 3 - Criminal Code: article 53, paragraphs 2 and 3 - AML/CFT Handbook: Section 1.3 - Enforcement policy supervision Centrale Bank of Aruba (Handhavingsbeleid toezicht Centrale Bank van Aruba) (this policy document is available on the website of the CBA).
+- AML/CFT State Ordinance: article 37, paragraph 3 - Criminal Code: article 53, paragraphs 2 and 3 - AML/CFT Handbook: Section 2.3 - Enforcement policy supervision Centrale Bank of Aruba (Handhavingsbeleid toezicht Centrale Bank van Aruba) (this policy document is available on the website of the CBA).